benchopt/benchopt/doc/benchmark_workflow/run_benchmark.rst

 Using a configuration file
 --------------------------

-It is more handy to launch a benchmark run with many parameters using a configuration file.
+When using a complex configuration, it is more handy to specify the benchmark configuration through a configuration file.
 Using a YAML file, it is possible to describe all details of the benchmark run and execute instead

 .. prompt:: bash $